raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b05_javascript-DOM-eventos-e-web-storage/05.01_DOM-e-seletores/README.md

       <li>Get the subtitle and change its color with the function <code>getElementsByTagName</code>.</li>
     </ol>
   </li>
-  <li>Using the provided html and css files, create a new js file and change the properties of the elements by using JavaScript, so the page looks like <a href="https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/main/1_fundamentos-do-desv-web/b05_javascript-DOM-eventos-e-web-storage/05.01_DOM-e-seletores/01_seletores-de-elementos/preview.png">this image</a>.
+  <li>Using the provided .html and .css files, create a new js file and change the properties of the elements by using JavaScript, so the page looks like <a href="https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/main/1_fundamentos-do-desv-web/b05_javascript-DOM-eventos-e-web-storage/05.01_DOM-e-seletores/01_seletores-de-elementos/preview.png">this image</a>.
   </li>
 </ol>
 <h3>Final exercises - Requirements</h3>
-<p>With the provided html file, change the elements of the page by only using the functions <code>document.getElementById()</code>, <code>document.getElementsByClassName()</code> and <code>document.getElementsByTagName()</code>:</p>
+<p>With the provided .html file, change the elements of the page by only using the functions <code>document.getElementById()</code>, <code>document.getElementsByClassName()</code> and <code>document.getElementsByTagName()</code>:</p>
 <ol>
   <li>Create a function that changes the inner text of the tag &lt;p&gt; to how you see yourself 2 years in the future.
 (Do not spend too much time thinking about the text, focus on the exercise)</li>
   <li>Create a function that changes the color of the yellow square to Trybe green (rgb(76,164,109)).</li>
   <li>Write a function that changes the color of the red square to white.</li>
   <li>Write a function that corrects the inner text of the tag &lt;h1&gt;.</li>
   <li>Create a function that changes all the inner text of the tag &lt;p&gt; to upper case.</li>
-  <li>Create a function that print the inner content of all &lt;p&gt; tags on the console.</li>
+  <li>Create a function that prints the inner content of all &lt;p&gt; tags on the console.</li>
 </ol>